Noga-ng/NCache/README.md

 }
 ```

-the cache directory is resolved relative to `config/ncache.config.json`.
+NCache resolves the path relative to `config/ncache.config.json`.

-This allows each configuration file to define its cache location independently from the application's current working directory.

 ## Cache Drivers

-A default driver can be defined directly in a profile:
+A profile can define its default driver:

 ```json
 {